Fiona Kendall, Mission Co-worker

 What are some of the challenges facing the people of Italy, our partner, or yourself?

 The situation in Italy is complex.
 Italy welcomed migrants in vast numbers for many years before resentment started to build.
-The EU’s failure to execute an effective policy to manage migration, or to ensure that responsibility for migrants be fairly shared across member states, has added to the feeling that Italy had been abandoned.
+The EU’s failure to execute an effective policy to manage migration, or to ensure that responsibility for migrants be fairly shared across member states, has added to the feeling that Italy has been abandoned.
 Economic difficulty has exacerbated the feeling that country is overwhelmed.
-These fears and resentments have, of course, been stoked by populists and nationalists.
+These fears and resentments have, sadly, been stoked by populists and nationalists.

 This context creates particular challenges for MH.
 Initiatives which might have been widely supported five years ago might now be viewed with skepticism and, indeed, hostility.
 Government policy may be in direct opposition to action which we consider to be necessary e.g. SAR operations in the Mediterranean Sea.
-Communication must be carefully managed, and decisions about which direction to take carefully considered.
 Interestingly, however, the difficult context appears to act as a spur to MH staff who, if anything, are all the more determined to work for the benefit of migrants and to do that work well.

 What is a lesson you have learned from our partner that you feel should be shared with churches in the U.S.?